Systemcluster/wrappe/README.md

 Additional arguments for the packed executable can be specified after `--` and will automatically be passed to the command when launched.

+If the packed executable needs to access files inside its working directory by relative path, use the `--current-dir` option to set the working directory to the unpack directory.
+The `WRAPPE_UNPACK_DIR` and `WRAPPE_LAUNCH_DIR` environment variables will always be set for the command allowing access to either location.

 ```text
 wrappe [OPTIONS] <input> <command> <output> [-- <ARGUMENTS>...]